Matt Wallner Player Props: Twins vs. Mariners

 Matt Wallner At The Plate

-- Wallner is hitting .279 with two doubles, a home run and six walks.
+- Wallner is hitting .277 with two doubles, two home runs and six walks.

-- He has hit a home run in one of 17 games, and in 1.9% of his plate appearances.
+- He has gone deep in two of 18 games played this year, and in 3.4% of his plate appearances.

-- Wallner has driven in a run in two games this year, with multiple runs batted in once.
+- In three games this year (16.7%), Wallner has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in six games this year (35.3%), but has had no multi-run games.
+- He has scored in seven games this year (38.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.